fishy/fsdb/README.md

 making it a better solution for companies that need to store huge amount of data and is less sensitive to data latency.

-FSDB could also be used as the last item of your key-value food chain:
+FSDB could also be used as the last layer of your layered key-value stores:
 Use in-memory libraries for samllest, most time sensitive data;
 Use other on-disk libraries for larger, less time sensitive data;
 And use FSDB for largest, least latency sensitive data.